- Back to Data Protection

 - records of donations and Charitable Donation Scheme status where applicable;

-- records of communications sent to you by DARO or received from you;
+- records of communications sent to you by Alumni and Development or received from you;

 - your volunteer activities at the University;